Skip to content

 • Fonts should be at least for 12pt for copy text

-• Do not underline text unless it is a link
+• Do not underline text unless it is a hyperlink

 • Lower case letters are easier to read